-Here are some tips to help transform your daily housework into a daily workout:
+Get started with these tips, which have the potential to transform your daily housework into a daily workout:

-Lunge.
+- Lunge.
 When you vacuum, perform some walking lunges.
-Remember to keep your knees directly above your ankles, your back straight and your abs engaged.
+Remember to keep your knees directly above your ankles, your back straight and your abdominals engaged.
 You will know this is working by feeling it in your thighs and glutes.

-Twist and shout.
-When you are loading or unloading your dishwasher or dryer, add a twist-and-reach move.
+- Twist and shout.
+When you are loading or unloading your dishwasher or dryer, add a twist-and-reach motion.
 This movement will serve to strengthen your core and target that "love handle" area around the obliques.